YUNYISHENG/Episode/pages/academic_book_lists.md

 ## Papers
 - Douc.
 2004. *Asymptotic Properties of the Maximum Likelihood Estimator in Autoregressive Models with Markov Regime.* The Annals of Statistics. (\_economics/\_BU/References/References_Regime_Switching_Models/papers)
 - Yacine Ait-Sahalla.
 2002. *Maximum Likelihood estimation of discretely sampled diffusions A closed-form approaximation approach.* Econometrica.
+Code: *https://www.princeton.edu/~yacine/research.htm*
 - Yacine Ait-Sahalla.
 1999. *Transition densities for interest rate and other nonlinear diffusions.* The Jounal of Finance.

 ## OTHERS